dfinity/candid/spec/Candid.md

 <v> !: <t >
 ```

-Here `V` models an untyped values, and form an abstract data model of both the message in transit (`V`), as well as the the message .
+Here `V` models untyped values, which form an abstract data model of both the message in transit (`V`), as well as the the message.
 In the following, we re-use the syntax of the textual representation, with the following changes to make it free of overloading:

  * Number literals (`<primval>`) must be immediately enclosed with an `<annval>` that clarifies the precise number type.
  * The value of type `reserved` is expressed as `(null : reserved)`.